jmbredenberg/Mafia-rules/README.md

 ###Don:

 Once per game, the mafia can designate one mafia (not a rogue) to be the Don.
 The Don does not have to be someone who started the game as mafia.
 When the Don makes a kill, the victim's microphone and any cameras in that area do not work.
-Additionally, the Don comes up negative if an investigator tries to investigate them for any kill they have made so far in game.
-If two of three consecutive mafia kills are made by the Don, then the mafia loses the Don powers permanently.
-However, they still come up negative on all kills they made before they lost their Don powers.
+Additionally, the Don comes up negative if an investigator tries to investigate them for any kill they have made so far while being Don.
+If two of three consecutive mafia kills are made by the Don (while they are Don), then the mafia loses the Don powers permanently.
+However, they still come up negative on all kills they made as Don before they lost their Don powers.

 ###Mafia restrictions: